 Over the last few weeks, some fascinating articles about feedback for law students have appeared in my inbox.
 But they seemed to be inconsistent.
-Should we drop the feedback sandwich?
+We must start improving law school feedback and drop the feedback sandwich.

 The first was this short but engaging post from February on the ‘feedback sandwich’ by Carrie Sperling over on the Best Practices for Legal Education blog.
-You are probably familiar with the feedback sandwich – the approach to feedback that sandwiches any negative feedback between two pieces of good feedback.
-I have even used it as a way of scaffolding law students into giving feedback to one another, both as a way of encouraging supportive professional behaviour as well as compelling them to provide something other than just ‘Yeah, I thought it was good’.
+You are probably familiar with the feedback sandwich.
+It’s feedback that sandwiches any negative feedback between two pieces of good feedback.
+I have even used it as a way of scaffolding law students into giving feedback to one another.
+The intention was to encourage supportive professional behaviour and compel them to provide something other than just ‘Yeah, I thought it was good’.

 But there are problems with adopting this model as a ‘go-to’ approach to feedback as law teachers.
 I admit I tend to use it in formative assessment, like exercises in tutorials where law teachers might be inclined to give feedback ‘from the hip’.
 But if the purpose of feedback on that assessment is to indicate to the student how they can improve, obscuring the path to improvement behind some poorly cultivated praise is likely to make the process harder.
 Law students might focus on the positives and ignore the opportunity to improve their performance.
 Alternatively, if law teachers use it too often, it can condition law students to an ‘Uh oh, what did I do wrong?’ response every time their law teacher gives positive reinforcement.

 Law school is a struggle.
-But if law school – and legal practice – were a case of ‘if-then’ logic gates or ‘insert tab A into slot B’ instructions that lead to pre-determined answers, it becomes a mechanical process.
+If law school was just ‘if-then’ logic gates leading to pre-determined answers, it becomes a mechanical process.
 One of my mantras for first-year law students is ‘You are learning to be lawyers, not mechanics’.